jthalpern/jthalpern.github.io/_pages/Graphic design.md

 ## Web assets

 Amazon allows what is called "A+" content on product pages.
-Here are some that I've designed:
+Here is some A+ content that I've designed:

 ![A+ example 1](\assets\images\Graphic design\a1.png)